SHARED SUCCESS IN AGRICULTURE

 The combined intellect of global societies, capable of conceiving the most complex and critical of solutions is dwarfed by self-levied entitlement.
 Will it come down to the conundrum of “The Last Macaw”, perched in the dwindling remnants of the last rainforest, staring out at distant clouds of vapours it does not understand?

-When the last tree has been cut down, the last fish caught, the last river poisoned, only then will we realize that one cannot eat money.
+When the last tree has been cut down, the last fish caught, the last river poisoned, only then will we realise that one cannot eat money.
 Native American saying

 It is imperative that progression encompasses a philosophy of cooperation, working with nature and society, employing thoughtful observation and practice to guide resulting positive outcomes.
 As a species, we tend to continually make financially focussed change ahead of just respect for environmental and societal consequences.
 There is an imbalance in the way we view economic/commercial and ecological/societal value, based on hope, reliant that Some-One Else will do it.
 Perhaps this is the reason so many governments are left holding the bag for so many delinquent and profit depleted resources projects across the globe.